jcwilk/mandel6/README.md

 ## Commands:

 -   `npm run build` - starts build procedure for production and deletes all old builds (these are checked in for Github Pages under /docs)
--   `npm run dev` - start watching for files and open's server on localhost:8000
+-   `npm run dev` - start watching for files and serving from localhost:8000